crate/cratedb-toolkit/doc/cfr/jobstats.md

 `<redacted: <digest>>` rather than in clear text.
 Statistics per distinct statement remain meaningful, but such statements cannot be recovered with `--deanonymize`.
 The event is reported as a warning.

+Expect this to happen occasionally, and more often as the dictionary grows: the underlying `queryanonymizer` can fail with a `PatternError` on a statement it anonymized successfully when the dictionary was still small.
 :::